carpenterscode/superscribe/README.md

   but for now, the easy solution involves making one query per listener, per event.
 - **Track plan upgrade responses from customers.** For instance, moving all monthly subscriptions from 7.99/mo to 9.99/mo.
-- **Publish some internal listeners.** Such as AppsFlyer and Amplitude.
 - **Offer a scalable solution.** Subscriptions in the local database should only be scanned by a single process, but multiple instances of listeners should be able to coexist.
 The current 1:1 model limits _Superscribe_ to one instance.